 Generally, before carriers can offer their drivers higher pay and bonuses, they must secure rate increases from customers, both in contractual relationships and in the spot market.
-Rates increased to all-time highs in 2018; according to Commercial Carrier Journal's Top 250 rankings report, year-over-year revenue growth of the carriers that disclosed revenue for the last two years was 9.9 percent.
-However, rates stabilized in 2019 amid a slower growing economy and excess capacity.
-The Cass truckload index, which tracks contract rates minus fuel surcharges, began to decline in August 2019 after more than two years of year-over-year increases in truckload linehaul rates.
-And spot market rates are down nearly 20 percent from 2018 highs, though they are at more traditional levels.
-Morgan Stanley predicts that trucking rates could increase slightly through 2020 because capacity may exit the market due to regulatory pressures, higher fuel prices, and increasing insurance rates in light of nuclear verdicts.
-Already in 2018, truck insurance premiums increased 12 percent as part of the industry's average marginal costs, and fuel costs went up 17.7 percent, according to ATRI.
-DAT Solutions expects spot market rates to increase 4 to 6 percent in 2020, and contract rates to climb 2 percent.

-The tables below show the results of ATRI's 2019 "Analysis of the Operational Costs of Trucking" report.
+Rates increased across the board in 2018; according to Commercial Carrier Journal's Top 250 rankings report, year-over-year revenue growth of the carriers that disclosed revenue for the last two years was 9.9 percent.
+However, rates have stabilized in 2019 amid a weakened economy and decreased freight volumes.
+The Cass truckload index, which tracks contract rates minus fuel surcharges, decreased in August 2019 after more than two years of year-over-year increases in truckload linehaul rates.
+Similarly, spot market rates are down nearly 20 percent from 2018 highs, though they are at more traditional levels.
+The tables below show the results of ATRI's 2018 "Analysis of the Operational Costs of Trucking" report.